Interstate 81: Pennsylvania

 I-81 forms a major north–south corridor through the state of Pennsylvania, serving the boroughs of Chambersburg and Carlisle, where it meets the Pennsylvania Turnpike (I-76) but does not directly interchange with it (motorists must use US 11 to connect).
 Around the state capital of Harrisburg, the route forms the northern section of Pennsylvania's Capital Beltway.
-The route then travels northeast toward the Wyoming Valley, where it serves the cities of Wilkes-Barre and Scranton, then heads north through the Endless Mountains region toward the state line.
+The route then travels northeast toward the Wyoming Valley, where it serves the cities of Wilkes-Barre and Scranton, as well as meeting the PA Turnpike's Northeast Extension, then heads north through the Endless Mountains region toward the state line.

 New York

 In New York, I-81 crosses the Pennsylvania state line southeast of Binghamton.
 The freeway runs north–south through Central New York, serving the cities of Binghamton, Syracuse, and Watertown.
 It passes through the Thousand Islands in its final miles and crosses two bridges, both part of the series of bridges known as the Thousand Islands Bridge.
 South of Watertown, I-81 closely parallels US 11, the main north–south highway in Central New York prior to the construction of I-81.
 At Watertown, US 11 turns northeastward to head across New York's North Country while I-81 continues on a generally northward track to the Canadian border.
 From there, the road continues into the province of Ontario as Highway 137, a short route leading north to the nearby Highway 401.